rubikge-aws/todo-sample/readme.md

 > You are an experienced JavaScript developer.
 Write a minimal HTML page that requests a to-do list from the server, passing the `user` parameter.

 HTML files can be opened in a browser without additional setup.
-Simply replace the server address in the code with your own and run the page.
+Simply replace the server address in the code with the address from the link above (http://ec2-51-20-136-135.eu-north-1.compute.amazonaws.com:3000) and run the page.

 ### Further Development
 To create a fully functional application, you can add the ability to edit the to-do list and send updates to the server using POST requests (which cannot be sent through the browser's address bar).
 An improved frontend will ensure a smooth user experience, while the backend will securely store and process data.